-Who is accountable for addressing mold issues in a rented property in Washington?
+Who is responsible for addressing mold issues in a rental property located in Washington?

 In Washington, there are no tenant-landlord mold laws.
 However, landlords must keep the rental unit clean and habitable.